-The Senior Leadership Review and Recommendation Panel is composed of senior-ranking federal employees.
-The panel will review all advancing applications from the Peer Review Panel and make recommendations for funding based on Peer Review Panel scores, administrative compliance review, past performance, project scope, and budget.
+The Senior Leadership Review is conducted by senior-ranking federal employees.
+During this process all advancing applications from Peer Review are evaluated based on Peer Review feedback, administrative compliance review, past performance, project scope, and budget.

-The Senior Leadership Review and Recommendation Panel will submit formal recommendations for funding to the COPS Office Director.
+Senior Leadership will submit formal recommendations for funding to the COPS Office Director.